Grydr/Grydr/README.md

 - 👋 Hi, I’m @Grydr
-- 👀 I’m interested in Software Engineer & Data Science
+- 👀 I’m interested in Software Engineer & Robotics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C, C++, Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 FrotzYs/FrotzYs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.